DonBower/xmaspi/Pi/README.md

 sudo python3 raspi-blinka.py
 ```
 select Y for any prompts.
-after the RaspberryPi has rebooted, run this Test to confirm all the interfaces were installed and enabled

 The [I&#x00B2;C (Inter-Integrated Circuit)](https://en.wikipedia.org/wiki/I%C2%B2C) and spi interfaces should now be installed and enabled.

+After the RaspberryPi has rebooted, run this Test to confirm all the interfaces were installed and enabled

 You can run the following command to verify:
 ```